Improve training, retention, and productivity within your company by taking workplace socialization to the next level.

 From this window, users can choose a channel from a dropdown menu to select the pool of people to match from.
 For example, to implement a mentorship program, we recommend creating a channel for mentors and mentees respectively, and then choose each channel to create your mentor matches.

-Users can match pairs or up to eight people in one group, making LEAD.bot adaptable for one-on-one or group matching.
+Users can match pairs or up to 2 people in one group.
 Once you have created your matches, LEAD.bot will create a group chat with the matches team members, and you can customize an introductory message to send through the chat.
+You can repeatedly match different pairs.

 We recommend suggesting topics or activities for your matches, so they can get to know one another.
-Check out icebreakers and other virtual get-to-know-you activities here [hyperlink to ice breakers].
+Check out icebreakers and other virtual get-to-know-you activities here.

 If you have any questions about how to use LEAD.bot, manual matching, troubleshooting, going for LEAD Pro, or other inquiries, check out our FAQ at lead.app or contact us at firstname.lastname@example.org.M